jaxsonp/docker-dash/README.md

 ### Description:

 Returns detailed information of specified app, in json format.
-Under the hood, this method uses the `docker inspect` commmand, it will return identical data.
+Under the hood, this method returns the ouput of the `docker service inspect` commmand.

 `FACILITY_ID` - Facility-specific identifier